 A sitcom star turned fearless whistleblower, using her platform to challenge a powerful organization and advocate for those who've been silenced.

-Leah Remini built a career on Brooklyn brass, playing Carrie Heffernan on 'The King of Queens' with a relatable, sharp-tongued charm that made her a household name for nine seasons.
-Born in Brooklyn, New York, her early life was unconventional, shaped in part by her family's involvement with the Church of Scientology from the age of nine.
-Her success in Hollywood seemed intertwined with the church, but in 2013, she made a decisive and public break.
-That break didn't lead to silence; it ignited a new chapter.
-Remini transformed into a high-profile investigator and advocate, co-creating the Emmy-winning documentary series 'Leah Remini: Scientology and the Aftermath,' which gave a platform to former members and scrutinized the organization's practices.
-Her journey from beloved comedian to dogged truth-teller is a story of profound personal risk and conviction, reshaping her public identity into that of a crusader for accountability and healing.
+Leah Remini played Carrie Heffernan on 'The King of Queens' for nine seasons, delivering Brooklyn brass and sharp-tongued charm.
+Born in Brooklyn, New York, her early life was shaped in part by her family's involvement with the Church of Scientology from age nine.
+In 2013, she made a decisive public break.
+That break ignited a new chapter.
+She co-created the Emmy-winning documentary series 'Leah Remini: Scientology and the Aftermath,' giving a platform to former members and scrutinizing the organization's practices.
+Her journey from beloved comedian to dogged truth-teller reshaped her public identity into that of a crusader for accountability and healing.

 1965–1980